payelsaha85/code-assignment/README.md

 The server.port has also been overridden in the application.properties file to 8090, thereby application will run on port 8090 instead 8080(default).

+The application can be accessed via http://localhost:8090/customers/process-statement, post deployment.

 This project has Lombok added as dependency , hence same need to be applied to the IDE before running test cases/ build from the IDE.
 I was using STS and I had to install Lombok jar into STS.

 This application has been built using Spring Boot 2.